Sonata-Princeton/SONATA-DEV/sonata/tutorials/Tutorial-1/README.md

 #### Questions:
 ##### Question 1:
 For each plan, report the number of tuples (i.e., number of lines) from the `emitter.log` file.
+Which plan reports least number of tuples to the stream processor?

 ##### Question 2:
 For each plan, report the host(s) that satisfies the query.
+Do different plans identify the same victim host(s)?

 #### Question 3:
 For each plan, report the fields for the header, `out_header_10032`.